Azure/azure-powershell/src/ComputeSchedule/ComputeSchedule.AutoRest/docs/Get-AzComputeScheduleOperationStatus.md

 Accept wildcard characters: False
 ```

-### -OperationIds
+### -OperationId
-The list of operation ids to query errors of
+The list of operation ids to get the status of

 ```yaml
 Type: System.String[]